 Introduction

 IEEE 802 is pleased to provide comments on the Federal Communication Commission’s Notice of Proposed Rulemaking in the above-captioned proceeding.
-This contribution was developed by the IEEE 802.11 working group of IEEE Project 802®, the Local and Metropolitan Area Network Standards Committee (“IEEE 802”), an international standards development committee organized under the IEEE and the IEEE Standards Association (“IEEE-SA”).
+This contribution was developed by the IEEE Project 802®, the Local and Metropolitan Area Network Standards Committee (“IEEE 802”), an international standards development committee organized under the IEEE and the IEEE Standards Association (“IEEE-SA”).
 IEEE 802.11 represents the part of Project 802® that develops standards for Radio Local Area Networks (RLAN) which today serve an important role in delivering wireless broadband in residential, enterprise, and public locations throughout the United States and the world.
 In addition, RLANs today are being used by all types of service providers to deliver wireless broadband services to users.

 IEEE 802 thanks the Commission for opening this proceeding, and for doing so with an expansive set of questions that can serve to help industry update and improve RLAN technologies.

 IEEE is composed of several hundred voting members who participate individually in the standards-setting process, and who are employed by leading technology companies all over the world.
+IEEE 802 consists of many working groups that are working to create technologies to enable spectrum sharing in different bands.
+For example, IEEEE 802.22 marketed under the trademark Wi-Far which is the term owned by the WhiteSpae Alliance, proposes a worldwide interoperable standard for spectrum sharing in the VHF/ UHF Bands.

 The leading technology that IEEE 802.11 has standardized is today marketed under the trademark, Wi-Fi, which is a term owned by the Wi-Fi Alliance, an industry interoperability forum and market promotion organization.
 IEEE 802.11 is the organization most familiar with RLAN standards and how standards have been evolving to address multiple issues – throughput, security, enhancements to medium access control and physical layer functions, new network topologies(such as mesh), and interoperability with other networks, to name a few.
 Relevant to this proceeding, IEEE 802.11 is also the standards body for 802.11p, “Wireless Access in Vehicular Environments.”
 This is the technology now under consideration by the transportation industry and the US Department of Transportation for use in the U-NII-4 band for vehicular safety applications, taking advantage of spectrum allocated to the transportation sector for “Intelligent Transportation Services.”
 As a result, IEEE 802.11 is uniquely positioned to comment on the technical matters raised in this proceeding.